Hess-Verdon & Associates PLC

 HESS-VERDON – #1 SOUTHERN CALIFORNIA TRUST & ESTATE LAW FIRM

 If you are the successor trustee, then you are responsible for carrying out the fiduciary duties of the irrevocable Trust.
 The objective is to live up to your fiduciary duty and keep oneself out of trust litigation.
 If you are looking to “remove” a beneficiary because of tension between you, i.e., the successor Trustee and a Beneficiary, then in short, No, you cannot remove a Beneficiary.

 Within the Trust, would be an amendment called the “power of appointment” that allows a person the ability not to remove a beneficiary but to adjust the distribution of assets.
 The Trust distribution provisions can be changed with the Power of Appointment and not to “remove” a beneficiary.

 Who is Given the Power of Appointment

 Now, this power of appointment is customarily given to a surviving spouse.
 The surviving spouse may have children that are in a different financial status point in their life.
 The settlors’ view is the following: The surviving spouse has the right to change on the fly the distribution of the assets.
 If the settlor opened this up for the successor trustee to change the distribution of assets, you would look for the power of the appointment amendment.
-The power of appointment, however, must be exercised in order to come into effect.
-Primarily it works similar to an amendment which allows the surviving spouse to move the assets around, i.e., gives property to whomever he/she so chooses.
+The power of appointment, however, should be exercised in order to come into effect.
+Primarily it works similar to an amendment that allows the surviving spouse to move the assets around, i.e., gives property to whomever he/she so chooses.